- Solar advice hub

 Fortunately, there are loan providers that include maintenance in their contracts, to ensure your system is functioning properly throughout the loan period.

-Every Sunsave Plus system is protected by the Sunsave Guarantee, which you can learn more about further down this page.
+Every Sunsave Plus system is protected by the Sunsave Guarantee for the full term, and this includes 24/7 monitoring and maintenance, free replacement parts, downtime cover, and insurance.
+You can learn more about the Sunsave Guarantee here, and further down this page.

 If you pay off your loan before the end of your contract, some providers may charge you an early repayment fee.